A person in a white shirt and brown head scarf holding a plate of food Description automatically generated

 Why do Muslims pay Zakat during Ramadan?

-It is believed that good deeds, prayers and charity will bring multi-fold of blessings when done during the Ramadan month.
-As a gesture of remembering the underprivilege in the community, Muslims are obliged to fulfil the contribution of Zakat Fitrah during this period.
+People believe that good deeds, prayers, and charity bring multiple blessings when done during the Ramadan month.
+As a gesture to remember the underprivileged in the community, Muslims must fulfill their contribution of Zakat Fitrah during this period.

 Is there an appropriate amount to give for Zakat?
-Well, a certain rate is calculated yearly.
+Authorities calculate a certain rate yearly.
 In Singapore, Muslims can also fulfil their Zakat contributions digitally.

 What is the right way to greet and gesture when visiting my Muslim friends?